sirgallo/hamt/docs/HashArrayMappedTrie.md

 A `Hash Array Mapped Trie` is a memory efficient data structure that can be used to implement maps (associative arrays) and sets.
 HAMTs, when implemented with path copying and garbage collection, become persistent as well, which means that any function that utilizes them become pure.

+### Why use a HAMT?

+HAMT can be useful to implement maps and sets in situations where you want memory efficiency.
+They also are dynamically sized, unlike other map implementations where the map needs to be resized.

 ## Design